dvlprdave/papa-bear-codes/content/blog/React/react-hooks.md

 export default PlanetHook
 ```
-At first you'll notice our functional component using hooks has significantly less code (rubs hands together).
+At first, you'll notice our functional component using hooks has significantly less code (rubs hands together).

 Let's break this down and go over the changes while comparing what we had before.

-Within the first line we've imported ```useState``` as a named export from 'react'.
+Within the first line, we've imported ```useState``` as a named export from 'react'.

 ```javascript
 import React, { useState } from 'react';
 ```

-Lets move down to line five where we've called ```useState```.
+Let's move down to line five where we've called ```useState```.

 ```javascript
   const [emotion, setEmotion] = useState(true)